Music and loneliness in the age of the virus

 One more day in isolation, one more day staring out the window, imagining I’m somewhere else.
 In a parallel universe, I’m at the Caamp concert I had bought a ticket for months ago.
 It’s been ten minutes since a reminder on my phone informed me that, in this alternate dimension, doors for the show had officially opened.
 I make a mental note that my calendar is no longer a credible resource for any upcoming plans, which are virtually nonexistent (no pun intended).

 Social distancing is an effective solution for slowing the spread of the COVID-19 virus, but it has come with its own consequences.
-I’m aware that it’s a privilege to be upset about canceled concerts, at a time when the economy is collapsing and people are dying.
-On top of all of that, mandated isolation is detrimental to people’s mental wellbeing.
+I’m aware that it’s a privilege to be upset about canceled concerts when the economy is collapsing and people are dying.
+On top of all of that, mandated isolation is detrimental to our mental health.
 I worry that the damages will be irreversible.

 The act of separating human beings might be exacerbating the spread of loneliness, which is an epidemic in itself.
-According to Abdullah Shihipar, a Masters of Public Health candidate at Brown University, loneliness is already a huge public health issue in the US.
+Loneliness is already a huge public health issue in the US.
 More than three in five working Americans report feeling lonely, and there has been a 13% rise in loneliness since 2018.
 John Cacioppo, founder of the University of Chicago Center for Cognitive and Social Neuroscience, believes that being alone or with strangers is a catalyst for loneliness.
 So I wonder, is physically being with friends or family the solution?

 Oftentimes, loneliness doesn’t have to do with the physical.
 The loneliest I’ve ever felt was a couple of years ago.
 I found myself in the midst of a deep depression, a state of mind in which no one close to me could understand.
 My friends and family tried to support me, but they were unable to resonate with my emotions.
 This disconnect made me feel even more isolated.
 In order to fill my mind with something other than hopeless thoughts, I found solace in music.